 As you can see by the pictures, the strain is a leafy yet keefy specimen.
 One can hear a pleasant crackle as the buds break apart, and OG Kush burns with the gusto of a fireplace when taking a hit.

 Upon tasting, there was a great depth of spice and lemon from OG Kush.
 This author sampled the strain from a pipe, and from a water pipe – both yielding slightly different tastes: the bowl giving more of the spice, and the bong providing more lemon (this is why I love doing reviews).
+Not many people realize that using a bong can bring out a different flavor of cannabis and anyone who wants to try it for themselves can check out this peyote pillar, for example.
 I’d imagine that using a vape with OG Kush would have a deep lemon, almost pine taste – scrumptious.